DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 * Conditionals
 * CALL - Branch to a separate sequence expecting a RETURN
+* RETURN - Return to caller (see CALL)
 * FOLLOW - Branch or Follow a numbered sequence (think of “GOTO”)
-* RETURN - Return to caller (see CALL)

-The timing of the execution of the commands can be altered as well with 'Delays',
+The timing of the execution of the commands can be altered as well with 'Delay' type commands.

 Conditionals
 ~~~~~~~~~~~~

-If a condtional is encountered, the following (enclosed) commands are only executed if the specified conditions are met.
+If a conditional is encountered, the following (enclosed) commands are only executed if the specified conditions are met.

-Conditional have the structure:
+Conditionals have the structure:

 .. code-block::